billgraziano/xelogstash/README.md

 ### Release 1.5

-* Add limited macOS (darwin) support.
+* Add limited macOS (Darwin) support.
 You'll have to compile it yourself.
 * Add a `.vscode` directory in the samples with extensions and file mapping support
-* Fix the git commit information in the linux build
+* Fix the git commit information in the Linux build
-* Fix the subdirectory in the linux build
+* Fix the subdirectory in the Linux build
 * Update the README for first-timers
 * Add the server name to the polling message (in addition to being in the field)

 ### Release 1.4.3

 * Improves support for trusted connections in Linux.
 See [Linux Support](#linux) for more details.
 * Added the `login_failed` column.
-This is populated for errorlog_written (logon) events and error_reported events whose error number indicates a login failed event.
-Filter Kibana for the existance of this field.
+This is populated for `errorlog_written` (logon) events and error_reported events whose error number indicates a login failed event.
+Filter Kibana for the existence of this field.
 See below for more details.

 ### Release 1.4